Local government in Victoria: History

-The 79th LGA was created in 2002 when the Shire of Delatite was split into the Rural City of Benalla and the Shire of Mansfield.
 A new City of Sunbury was proposed to be created from part of the City of Hume after the 2016 council elections, but this was abandoned by the Victorian Government in October 2015.

+The Local Government Act 2020 reformed the electoral systems used by LGAs, abolishing multi-member wards in urban areas and replacing them with single-member wards.

 General characteristics

 All local government areas (i.e. cities, rural cities, shires and boroughs) are governed in a similar fashion, with an elected council, one of whom is the mayor (in shires the mayor may use the title "president"; the City of Melbourne has the title "lord mayor").
 The City of Melbourne has a directly elected Lord Mayor and Deputy Lord Mayor, whereas other councils elect a mayor from one of their number.
 The City of Greater Geelong has not had a directly elected mayor since 2017.

 Some LGAs are divided into wards for the purpose of electing Councillors.
 Where a ward elects a single councillor, it is by preferential voting.
 Where it elects multiple councillors, it is by proportional voting using the Single Transferable Vote.
 Voting is in all cases compulsory for enrolled voters.
 Elections for all councils now happen on the same day every four years—on the fourth Saturday in October two years after state parliamentary elections.

 The average area of a municipal district within the Melbourne metropolitan area is 285 km2; the average area of the remaining municipal districts is 4545 km2.
 Despite this area being comparable to the average area of a US or English county, there are no administrative subdivisions such as American towns and cities or English parishes; suburbs (a part of an urban area), towns and rural districts, although legally defined, have a purely geographical existence.

 According to the Local Government Act 1989, the term "city" must be used for a municipal district which is predominantly urban in character.
 "Rural city" must be used for a rural district which is partly urban and partly rural in character.
 The term "shire" must be used for a municipal district which is predominantly rural.
 In practice, this is understood as referring to the population distribution between urban centres and rural areas.

 The term "borough", used in the Borough of Queenscliffe, is not defined by the Act but has been retained for the single borough which survived the reforms of the 1990s.
 Under the repealed Local Government Act 1958, boroughs, towns and cities were defined on the basis of area, population and rateable property.
 In practice, boroughs were and are small towns.